What’s the big deal?

 Although potato juice may lack the glamour du jour of popular juicing staples like kelp and kale, it’s filled with key vitamins, phytochemicals, and nutrients.
 Potato juice is said to retain about half of the nutrients that a traditional serving of potatoes offers.

-Potatoes are also highly alkaline, which can help reduce acid reflux and ease other stomach maladies.
+Potatoes are also highly alkaline, which

 Served solo, potato juice isn’t the tastiest choice on the block.
 But with a little finesse — and a juicer — potato juice can be blended with just about any other liquid.
 This makes it a great alternative to juice bar tonics.